bodom0015/k8-labels/README.md

 * ~~Parameterize the label applied to each node~~
 * ~~Parameterize the name of the input file~~
 * Add support for multiple simultaneous label applications?
+* Pass in other options to kubectl? (--server at least)